~I came upon the idea for this posting while reading an older post.~

-If nostalgia truly is portable, is it possible, then, for those of us who reenact the past, visit historical living history museums, or read extensively about a history from before we were born to experience these same nostalgic emotions?
+If nostalgia truly is portable, is it possible, then, that those of us who reenact the past, frequently visit historical living history museums, or read extensively about a time from before we were born to experience these same nostalgic emotions?
 I mean, it's pretty obvious that I was not around during the horse-and-carriage days, and yet I still have a sort of nostalgic feeling for those times.

 |...and I was also in 1882.|

 Real memories of a time before my time, though it occurred in my time.